ademisler/pickachu/PRIVACY_POLICY.md

-# Privacy Policy for Pickachu – Web Picker Tool
+# Privacy Policy for Pickachu Extension

+**Last updated: September 27, 2025**

+## Overview

-Pickachu – Web Picker Tool ("the extension") is a Chrome extension that lets you easily grab colors, elements, links, fonts, images and text from any webpage.
-This document explains what data the extension collects and how it is used.
+Pickachu is a web development tool extension that helps users extract and analyze content from web pages.
+This privacy policy explains how we handle your data.

-## Data Collection and Storage
+## Data Collection

+**We do NOT collect, store, or transmit any personal data.**

+## What We Don't Do

+- ❌ We don't collect personal information
+- ❌ We don't track your browsing history
+- ❌ We don't store data on external servers
+- ❌ We don't share data with third parties
+- ❌ We don't use analytics or tracking cookies

+## What We Do

+- ✅ All processing happens locally on your device
+- ✅ Data is only stored locally in your browser
+- ✅ No external network requests for data collection
+- ✅ Open source code for transparency

+## Local Storage

-The extension stores the following information **locally** in your browser using Chrome's `storage` API:
+The extension may store the following data locally in your browser:

+- **Sticky Notes**: Notes you create are stored locally in Chrome's storage
-- Your selected language and theme preferences.
+- **Settings**: Your language and theme preferences
-- A history list of the items you have copied using the extension (limited to the most recent 20 entries).
+- **History**: Recently used tools (stored locally only)

-This information never leaves your device.
-The extension does not transmit any collected data to remote servers or third parties.
+This data never leaves your device and is not transmitted to any external servers.

-## Permissions and Their Use
+## Permissions

-- `activeTab` – required to activate the extension on the current tab when you click a tool button.
-- `scripting` – used to execute the content script that extracts data from the page.
+The extension requires the following permissions:

+- **activeTab**: To access the current tab for content analysis
+- **scripting**: To inject content scripts for tool functionality
-- `clipboardWrite` – allows the extension to copy the selected content to your clipboard.
+- **clipboardWrite**: To copy extracted content to your clipboard
-- `storage` – saves your language, theme and history data locally.
+- **storage**: To save your preferences and notes locally
-- `host_permissions` (`<all_urls>`) – lets the extension run on any webpage so that you can capture content anywhere.

-The extension does not include or execute remote code.
-All scripts are bundled with the extension package.
+- **tabs**: To get tab information for screenshots
+- **downloads**: To download extracted media files

+## Third-Party Services

+This extension does not use any third-party services or APIs for data collection.

-## Data Usage
+## Updates

-The information listed above is used solely to provide the extension's functionality—displaying your history, remembering your preferences and copying content you choose.
-We do not collect any personally identifiable information, financial information, health information or authentication details.
-Nothing is sold or shared with third parties.
+This privacy policy may be updated from time to time.
+Any changes will be posted on this page.

-## Disclosures
+## Contact

-- We do **not** sell or transfer user data to third parties.
-- We do **not** use data for purposes unrelated to the extension's single function.
-- We do **not** use data to determine creditworthiness or for lending purposes.

-If you have any questions about this policy, please contact the project maintainer.
+If you have any questions about this privacy policy, please contact the developer.

+---

+**Extension Name**: Pickachu
+**Version**: 1.1.0
+**Developer**: [Your Name/Company]